Brooklyn RobotWorks

 With a stop-in-your-tracks presentation, Brooklyn-Bee never disappoints!

-Could you ever forget Bumblebee, or the event where you met him?
+Could you ever forget Brooklyn Bumblebee, or the event where you met him?

 Hard to believe, but Bee's made from parts purchased at local